 Nutrition for Polycystic Ovary Syndrome, brought to you by our partner Fertility Family, Pharmasure.

-Join us for our third in this mini-series about The Arts and Fertility.
-Fertility Network’s Anya Sizer will be chatting to the wonderful Gareth Farr.
+Our third in this mini-series about The Arts and Fertility, Fertility Network’s Anya Sizer chats to the wonderful Gareth Farr.

 Gareth is a writer for theatre, whose debut full-length play, Britannia Waves the Rules, won the Bruntwood Prize for Playwriting in 2011.
 It was produced at the Royal Exchange in Manchester before being extended and taken out on tour.
 It was then revived by the Royal Exchange a year later for a second tour and has since been produced in Sydney, Australia.